Skip to content

 The result

 Median response time across the group dropped from around six days to under twelve hours.
 Booking conversion lifted measurably on the properties where response speed had been worst.
-The general managers stopped feeling guilty about review pile-up, which was its own quiet morale lift.
+The GMs stopped feeling guilty about review pile-up.

 Your turn